Azure/cortana-intelligence-energy-supply-optimization/Manual Deployment Guide/README.md

 -   [Validation and Results](#validation-and-results)

--   [Customizing the Solution to Your Own Problem] (#customization)
+-   [Customizing the Solution to Your Own Problem] (#customizing-the-Solution-to-Your-Own-Problem)

 ## Abstract

 This solution focuses on resource commitment optimization within the energy sector.
 An energy grid consists of energy consumers, as well as various types of energy supplying, trading, and storage components: Substations accepts power load or exports excessive power; Batteries may discharge energy or store it for future use; Windfarms and solar panels (self-scheduled generators), micro-turbines (dispatchable generators), and demand response bids can all be engaged to satisfying the demand from the consumers.
 The costs of soliciting different types of resources vary, and the capacities and the physical characteristics of each resource type limit the dispatch of its resource.
-Given all these constraints, the smart grid operator must determine how much energy each type of the resources should commit over a time frame, so that the forecasted energy demand from the grid are satisfied.This solution using Cortana Intelligence enables smart grid operators to quickly introduce resource commitment optimization technology into their business.
+Given all these constraints, the smart grid operator must determine how much energy each type of the resources should commit over a time frame, so that the forecasted energy demand from the grid are satisfied.
+This solution using Cortana Intelligence enables smart grid operators to quickly introduce resource commitment optimization technology into their business.

 This solution combines several Azure services to provide powerful advantages.
 Upon receiving the demand forecast and specification data for different types of resources into a Azure Blob Storage, together with a triggering message in Azure Queue Storage, an Azure Web App provisions an Azure Batch of Data Science Virtual Machines that perform the numerical optimization problems defined by the input data.
 The results are stored in Azure SQL Database and visualized in PowerBI.

 The published [[Solution]](https://go.microsoft.com/fwlink/?linkid=831187) provides one-click deployment of this resource commitment optimization solution in Cortana Intelligence Suite.
 Advanced analytics solution implementers, i.e. Data Scientists and Data Engineers, usually need deeper understanding of the template components and architecture in order to use, maintain, and improve the solution.
 This documentation provides more details of the solution and step-by-step deployment instructions.
 Going through this manual deployment process will help implementers gain an inside view on how the solution is built and the function of each component.

-## Requirements[PS]
+## Requirements

 You will need the following accounts and software to create this solution: